divyachandana/medibot/README.md

 - **Medical Insights**: Patient-specific medical data and trends
 - **Interactive Responses**: Direct links to charts and detailed information
 - **Context-Aware**: Understands medical terminology and patient relationships

+## 💡 **Inspiration**
+MediBot helps doctors query patients quickly and see live charts about patient vitals and medical data for faster clinical decision-making.

+## 🎯 **What it does**
+MediBot provides an intelligent medical assistant with real-time patient analytics, AI-powered chatbot for medical queries, and interactive dashboards for comprehensive patient data visualization.

+## 🛠️ **How we built it**
+Built using Node.js/Express backend, SQLite database with comprehensive medical schema, Anthropic Claude AI integration, Chart.js for analytics, and deployed on Daytona platform with MCP server architecture.

+## 🚧 **Challenges we ran into**
+Integrating multiple AI models, handling real-time data synchronization, creating intuitive medical interfaces, and ensuring HIPAA-compliant data handling while maintaining performance.

+## 🏆 **Accomplishments that we're proud of**
+Successfully created a comprehensive medical AI system with live patient analytics, intelligent chatbot responses, and seamless integration between database, AI, and visualization components.

+## 📚 **What we learned**
+Advanced medical data modeling, AI integration patterns, real-time chart rendering, medical terminology processing, and building scalable healthcare applications with proper data security.

+## 🚀 **What's next for MediBot**
+Implementing advanced AI diagnostics, adding telemedicine features, expanding to mobile platforms, integrating with EHR systems, and developing predictive analytics for patient outcomes.

 ---